d3/d3-selection/README.md

 <a name="local_remove" href="#local_remove">#</a> <i>local</i>.<b>remove</b>(<i>node</i>)

-Deletes this local’s value from the specified *node*.
-If an ancestor also defines this local, that definition is unaffected, and thus [*local*.get](#local_get) will still return the inherited value.
+Deletes this local’s value from the specified *node* and returns its previous value.
+Returns true if the *node* defined this local prior to removal, and false otherwise.
+If ancestors also define this local, those definitions are unaffected, and thus [*local*.get](#local_get) will still return the inherited value.

 <a name="local_toString" href="#local_toString">#</a> <i>local</i>.<b>toString</b>()